 § 4623.
 Long term care insurance and continuing care retirement

 contracts or continuing care at home contracts.
-1. The council may
+1. The commissioner may

-approve an application for a certificate of authority and the
+approve an application for a certificate of authority and may issue a

-provide for adequate disclosure to residents of their options, rights
+disclosure to residents of their options, rights and obligations under

-and obligations under such an arrangement, and shall establish standards
+such an arrangement, and shall establish standards for the remittance

 2. With regard to nursing facility or home health care services which